AUTHOR: NITESH BHATIA OF ‘JUST WINES’

 Champagne or sparkling white is traditionally associated with all things bride; you can put your own unique stamp on this favourite or go completely off script and serve something completely unexpected and completely delicious (of course, it goes without saying that responsible consumption is the only way to do it in style).

-Here are three killer cocktail bar recipes designed to mark the beginning of a time to remember.
+Here are three basic cocktail recipes designed to not only impress, but also to mark the beginning of a time to remember.

 You can make this Italian cocktail using either Prosecco or the bride’s favourite Aussie sparkling wine.
 In Italy, they would make the nectar by marinating peaches in wine, but since a hen’s event requires a lot of work, we’ve simplified this part for you.